rohitkapade/Custom-Function-using-ES6-classes/README.md

 # Custom-Function-using-ES6-classes
 The project was built to strengthn the ES-6 classes of javascript which was introduced in 2015.
-The project has visual implementation of stack data structure.
+The project has visual representation of stack data structure.
 All the function used in project such as push, pop are custom functions i.e explicitely created without using inbuilt functions.